 5, Take time off – An hour, a day, a week or more.
 Do something entirely different, at a different pace.
 Give yourself permission to breathe, to laugh, to do absolutely nothing.

 Slowing down is not something I do willingly.
 I tend to be a bit (hubby chimes in with “majorly!) obsessive.
-I throw everything I’ve got into a project.
+When I’m committed to a project, I throw everything I’ve got into that project.
 I forget to sleep, to eat, to call friends and family.
 This is true not just of my writing or blogging, but of attention to my day job, household chores, whatever I want to ‘get done.’
 I don’t seem to know how to pace myself.
 But, I’m learning.

 If you push yourself too hard, something has got to give.
 Don’t be like me and let exhaustion make it impossible to work.
 Yes, there are times when an extra work load is needed.
 Just remember to listen: Listen to your body, your mind, your friends, and your family.